 2 - Firmographic data

-This type of marketing data is particularly useful for account-based marketing, where campaigns are targeted at a group of decision-makers inside one company as it’s a collection of information about companies.
+This type of marketing data is particularly useful for account-based marketing, where ABM campaigns are targeted at a group of decision-makers inside one company as it’s a collection of information about companies.

 Firmographic data looks like this: